DataWhizPradyumna/Retail-Sales-Analysis-2011-/README.md

 ## 🛠️ How to Use

 - Open the Jupyter notebook to understand how data was cleaned and prepared.
-- Review the visuals folder to see the dashboards created in Tableau.
+- Review the Scenarios to see the dashboards created in Tableau.
 - Use the presentation script to guide your own delivery of these insights.
 - Optionally, recreate or modify the Tableau dashboards with the cleaned dataset for deeper analysis.